mnr/writing-wip/emdr astro/day in the life of/ditlo dietrich.md

 date: "January 2022"
 ---

-Ellen discovered the problem during morning maintenance.
+Flashing red lights are never welcome, never on a spaceship, and never at the start of a maintenance task.
+Ellen clears the error report, it turns green, then immediately back to red.

 The broken thing is a multiplexer / demultiplexer.
 It's bolted to the outside of the ship, nearby the antenna pointed at Earth.
-You can call it an "MDM" if you're in a hurry or trying to sound important.
-If you saw it at a garage sale, you'd pick it up with one hand, squint at the identification plate, then put it back on the table with the other miscellaneous stereo parts.
-You'd assume it's nothing remarkable.
+Astronauts call it an "MDM" when they're in a hurry or trying to sound important.

-She knows she should add this to the maintenance schedule, then move through today's tasks.
+She *should* add this to the maintenance schedule, then move on to the rest of today's tasks.
 These are an endless list of long-term and boring tedium necessary for the health of this ship.
-The antenna is broken, it will not become any more broken.
+The MDM is broken, it will not become any more broken.
 Other systems are working and her attention to routine maintenance will keep them in operation.

+She *would* add this to the maintenance schedule, but today is different.
+She just received a message from Charlie.
+He was in tears because his father wouldn't let him go barefoot to school.
+Jim, Charlie's father and Ellen's partner, hovers in the background.
+His arms are crossed, lips are tight.
+Ellen knows the look.
+Jim was often angry the last two years.
+It makes Ellen angry and impatient.

+> "Dad won't let me," cries Charlie.
+When Ellen is home, Charlie will go to her in hopes of a preferable decision.
+It puts friction between Jim and Ellen.
+More friction in an already grinding relationship.
+>
+> "Go ahead," Ellen agrees.
+There is no winning.
+Jim is vexed or Charlie is sobbing.
+She is provoked and makes rash, uncharacteristic decisions.

+If you saw the MDM at a garage sale, you'd pick it up with one hand, squint at the identification plate, then put it back on the table with the other miscellaneous stereo parts.
+You'd assume it's nothing remarkable.

-Unfortunately, the MDM is remarkable.
-It is one of two MDMs operating the high-gain antenna, transmitting data from the Rome IV spacecraft to Earth and back.
-When this MDM failed, the backup took over.
+But it is remarkable.
+The MDM is one of two devices operating the high-gain antenna, transmitting data from the Rome IV spacecraft to Earth and back.
+When this one failed, the backup took over.
 If the backup fails, Rome IV will fall back to low-gain antennas.
 This would be a bad thing.
 Nobody has died, but this non-operational MDM is making many people very unhappy.

-There ought to be a way to fix it from here, right now.
+There ought to be a way to fix things from here, right now.

-"Louise," says Ellen Dietrich.
+"Louise," says Ellen.
 "Please come to my location."

 "I'll be there in five minutes," responds Louise.
 The voice sounds like an adult woman, but it actually belongs to one of the three hull crawlers on-board the Rome IV spacecraft.
 They move around outside, anchoring themselves against one gee acceleration.

-Crawlers are expensive mechanical crabs with manipulators instead of pincers, easy to use for quick repairs.
+Crawlers are mechanical crabs with manipulators instead of pincers, easy to use for quick repairs.
 They always have three of six legs attached, never from the same side.
 Detachment would cause falling down a bottomless pit, forever lost to the ship.
-The alternative is a human suiting up for a spacewalk, a complex activity requiring days of preparation, shutting down the drive, and subsequent recovery.
+The alternative is a human suiting up for a spacewalk, a difficult activity requiring days of preparation, shutting down the drive, and subsequent recovery.

 Huey, the second of three crawlers, is twice the size of Louise and carries stronger manipulator arms.
 It has an adult man's voice.
 Dewey, the third crawler, has a young boy's voice and is half the size of Louise.
 Dewey is the quickest and nimblest of the three.

 The voices aren't intended to make them human.
 Rather, it provides the astronauts aboard Rome IV quick confirmation of which crawler they are working with.
-The crawlers have a bit of artificial intelligence, but only enough to plot the shortest route between two points, find the best grab point, recognize components, and perform simple actions.
+The crawlers have a bit of intelligence, but only enough to plot the shortest route between two points, find the best grab point, recognize components, and perform simple actions.

 This hasn't stopped other (bored) members of the crew from using the crawlers to put on performances.
 The recording of Dewey and Huey performing "Who's On First" is viral.